 Green manures are plants which are grown to benefit the soil.
-They can
+Green manures are the organic way to

 - improve the soil fertility, including adding valuable nitrogen